 Sep 14, 2021: 26.8 degrees east of the sun (evening sky)

 Oct 25, 2021: 18.4 degrees west of the sun (morning sky)

-You might wonder why the extreme difference between the Northern and Southern Hemispheres for viewing Mercury in the morning sky.
+You might wonder why the difference is so extreme between the Northern and Southern Hemispheres for viewing Mercury in the morning sky.
 It’s because it’s now late winter in the Northern Hemisphere, yet late summer in the Southern Hemisphere.
-The Upcoming equinox on March 20, 2021, will present the Northern Hemisphere’s spring equinox and the Southern Hemisphere’s autumn equinox.
+The upcoming equinox on March 20, 2021, will present the Northern Hemisphere’s vernal (spring) equinox and the Southern Hemisphere’s autumnal equinox.

 At sunrise in late winter/early spring, the ecliptic – the roadway of the planets on the sky’s dome – hits the sunrise horizon at its shallowest angle for the year.
-Therefore, Mercury – even at its greatest morning elongation – never gets far from the sun’s glare at this time of year, so it sits low in the glow of morning twilight.
+Therefore, even at its greatest morning elongation, Mercury never gets far from the sun’s glare at this time of year, so it sits low in the glow of morning twilight.

-At sunrise in late summer/early autumn, the ecliptic – the planetary pathway – hits the sunrise horizon at its steepest angle for the year.
+At sunrise in late summer/early autumn, the ecliptic hits the sunrise horizon at its steepest angle for the year.
 Therefore, Mercury at its greatest elongation soars higher up in the sky before sunrise at southerly latitudes, showcasing the Southern Hemisphere’s best morning apparition of Mercury for the year.

 If you live at mid-northern latitudes, don’t give up entirely on spotting Mercury before sunrise.
 Get up before dawn to view the other two morning planets: Jupiter and Saturn.
 Plus, the king planet Jupiter will pass 0.3 degrees south of Mercury on March 5, so you can use dazzling Jupiter as your guide “star” to Mercury!